 Then, of course, there is a sampradaya in Navnathpur called Inchagiri Sampradaya.
 The samadhi of one of the saints from this Samadhi, Siddharameshwar Ji is at Banganga.
 So there are multiple samadhis there like those of royalties like Gondals and Britishers, considering many royal families had palaces on Malabar Hill during the Colonial era.
 People look at Banganga as this tirtha where you go, you pray and you come back and miss out on the essence of it.
 They probably go there for somebody’s last rites but fail to explore the area, they don’t look at the Dharamshalas.

 One of the most interesting Dharamshala has to be the Punjabi Dharamshala and it’s written there, “Amritsar Ke Dukandaro Ki Dharamshala.”
 Shopkeepers in Amritsar took out the money and built this for Punjabis when they come to Mumbai for darshan where they can stay.
-Hundred years ago, when the initial phase of Punjabi actors came to the city to get their career started, the likes of K.L.
+Hundreds of years ago, when the initial phase of Punjabi actors came to the city to get their careers started, the likes of K.L.
 Sehgal, many of them stayed at the Punjabi Dharamshala.
 The Bollywood Holi that you see has its origin at the Punjabi Dharamshala at Walkeshwar.
 It’s a sea-facing property that is obviously in bad shape now.

 The original Krishna temple has faded away due to the sea waves crashing against the temple.
 The few families still survive there and what is interesting is that even among this debris, there is so much out there that can be explored.
 There’s a Jayant Samadhi there.
 There is this building called Anurag where a saint has taken Samadhi while he was still alive and is believed to be in perpetual meditation.
 You have to look at these small yet magnificent things.